A roundup of where to stay in Lisbon!

 Alfama is certainly a very unique neighbourhood of Lisbon, with narrow cobbled alleyways, it’s higeldy-pigeldy homes and the various restaurants and fado houses where you can hear the melancholic sounds of traditional fado music belting out from.
 It offers a completely different charm and allure which may appeal especially to those who love history and being in the heart of the historic part of Lisbon.

-Located around the São Jorge castle, the area of Castelo, and further downhill closer to the Sé Cathedral, the area of Sé are both unique and stunning in their own ways too and together with Alfama add a uniquely different narrative to the rest of Lisbon.
+Located around the São Jorge castle, the area of Castelo, and further downhill closer to the Sé Cathedral, a well known landmark of Lisbon and Portugal, the area of Sé are both unique and stunning in their own ways too and together with Alfama add a uniquely different narrative to the rest of Lisbon.

 Do bear in mind though, that this is an older neighbourhood, with narrow streets, steep hills, houses very close to each other and not as refined or polished as you will find in say Chiado.
 So be mindful that this area may or may not appeal to you.